-Some lists are posted on the Graduate Program website, and students might consult them for information and guidance.
-Additionally, the Graduate Coordinator will retain some reading lists and rationales from past Ph.D. exams, and these may be consulted as resources.
+The Graduate Coordinator will retain some reading lists and rationales from past Ph.D. exams, and these may be consulted as resources.

-Exam Committee:
+Exam Committee

 Usually, students will negotiate an area-exam list with each of two faculty members, and then they will ask a third faculty member to serve as a kind of "examiner without portfolio"-someone to read the written exams and ask questions about them, but from the fresh perspective of someone who has been relatively outside the list-making process.
-It is also permissible, however, to split the second field exam between two examiners.
-With the second exam, each examiner handles one half-list (the construction of the list, the written exam, and the oral portion).
 Students are strongly encouraged to choose faculty with whom they have taken courses and who are familiar with the student's work.
 The student should work closely with the examiners during the entire exam process-in assembling the lists and rationales and also in reviewing for the exams.